yeehaa123/presentation-moonconf/slides.md

 <!---

 To wrap things up.
 In this presentation, I have showed that architecture - whether physical or virtual - consists of three perspectives on the same thing.

 It is:

 ... the blocks that the building consists of

-... the construction that holds them together,
+... the construction that holds these blocks together,

-... and the set of ideals, practices and expectations that this assemblage expresses
+... and the set of ideals, practices and expectations that this construction expresses

 -->